j0sephh123/jotube-basic/ROADMAP.md

 - __refactor thumbnails viewer__
 - __refactor card__ - have a common card component
 - __navigate thumbnails__ - Right now it is not possible to process an arbitrary thumbnail, you need to go 1 by 1
+- __fetching uploads better UI__ - right now it is long request, which is not a good UX, but this has never been a priority
 ---

 ## 🔍 To Groom